-The criteria used to evaluate proposed projects for the RTP include the following goal, which is directly relevant to the land use implications of the BEP and SVRTP alternatives, as well as the MOS scenarios:
+The criteria used to evaluate proposed projects for the RTP include the following goal, which is directly relevant to the land use implications of the BEP and SVRTP alternatives:

 ■ Community Vitality - Promote vital and livable communities.

 Resolution 3434

 On November 9, 2001, the Commission's Planning and Operations Committee released for public comment an updated criteria evaluation and a recommended program of rail and transit projects.
 Resolution No. 3434, detailing a list of priority projects and funding agreements, was adopted on December 19, 2001.